NOAA-OWP/inundation-mapping/CONTRIBUTING.md

     $ git clone https://github.com/<github username>/inundation-mapping.git
     $ cd inundation-mapping
     ```
-3. Create a local branch:
-    ```
-    git checkout -b <dev-your-bugfix-or-feature>
-    ```
-4. [pre-commit](https://pre-commit.com/) is used to run auto-formatting and linting tools.
+3. [pre-commit](https://pre-commit.com/) is used to run auto-formatting and linting tools.
 Please follow the steps in the link provided to install `pre-commit` locally.  `pre-commit` can be installed as a git hook to verify your staged changes adhere to the project's style and format requirements (configuration defined in [pyproject.toml](/pyproject.toml)).
-5. After you've installed `pre-commit` via `pip` , `homebrew`, or `conda`, check the version to verify installation:
+4. After you've installed `pre-commit` via `pip` , `homebrew`, or `conda`, check the version to verify installation:
     ```
     $ pre-commit --version
     ```

-6. Initialize the pre-commit hooks included within the root directory of `inundation-mapping`:
+5. Initialize the pre-commit hooks included within the root directory of `inundation-mapping`:

     ```
     $ pre-commit install
     ```
-7. At this point, you should be set up with `pre-commit`.
+6. At this point, you should be set up with `pre-commit`.
 When a commit is made it will run the pre-commit hooks defined in [`.pre-commit-config.yaml`](.pre-commit-config.yaml).
 For reference, you may run any of the pre-commit hooks manually before issuing the `git commit` command (see below).
 Some tools used by the pre commit git hook (`isort`, `flake8`, & `black`) are also available as command line executables within the Docker container, however, it is recommend to run them through `pre-commit` outside of the container, as it picks up the correct configuration.

     ```
     # Check only the staged changes